anjanikumarm/PGD_DataScience_Coursework/README.md

 # PG Diploma - Data Science Coursework
 ## This repo has all the files related to PG Diploma - Data Science Coursework

-## Each branch refers to a Machine Learning Algorithm implementation
+## Below are Machine Learning Algorithm, Techniques implemented

 - EDA Case Study
 - Clustering